 Finally, on the Tenant details, we can see that the MDM authority status was Unknown.

-• Follow the instructions.
-This will force the MDM Authority prompt to come up.
+Follow the on‑screen instructions.
+This process will trigger the MDM Authority prompt, allowing you to set the authority to Microsoft Intune.

 Related Posts